Efforts to revive the aging mall have been less than sucessful and corporate leases are expiring faster then they're being renewed.

 “Nobody’s taking a chance right now,” McGinnis said, including owners running businesses out of their own properties.

 The overall market from an office-leasing standpoint is terrible with no expansion and even some contraction, he added.
 The state is a big tenant in the Dover area, and even they are contracting.

 The Blue Hen Mall was originally built in the late 1960s and was the only enclosed mall south of New Castle County, said Jim Flood Sr., publisher emeritus of the Dover Post and long-time Dover resident.

 “It was a major shopping place in the community,” he said.
 “The Blue Hen Mall was done with a certain flair — flair for that time anyway.”

 Flood remembers visiting the mall to work on its advertising and sitting in the restaurant that was part of Woolworth’s with a company manager and Zippy the Chimp, who often was scheduled for acts at Blue Hen.

-Page 2 of 3 - There always was activity, whether it was weekly shows, decorations at Christmas and Easter, or the fishing pool where people could catch fish and throw them back, he said.
+There always was activity, whether it was weekly shows, decorations at Christmas and Easter, or the fishing pool where people could catch fish and throw them back, he said.